Predictive LTV Walkthrough

 CAC payback projections will be enabled as soon as the "Accumulated gross margin" metric is added to the model.

-The "Predicted LTV" section
+The "LTV averages" section

-Below the report is a section called "Predicted LTV":
+Below the report is a section called "LTV averages":

 These figures show you average accumulated sales across all customers in the report for periods of 3 months, 6 months, 12 months, and 24 months.
 The numbers you see here are often a blend of historical and predictive data.